 Many people on all sides of the political aisle appear at sixes and sevens concerning the proper response to Boris Johnson’s “offensive” comments.
 Do we support the outre MP and the principle of freedom of speech or do we blame Boris Johnson for insensitive comments that risk stoking some pretty hot flames?
 Before tackling this, it is necessary to examine what is meant by ‘Islamophobia’.

 What does ‘Islamophobia’ mean?

 With the superabundance of identity politics and political correctness, the term ‘Islamophobia’ has reached mainstream acceptance, a word that would surely leave many dumbfounded if heard a decade ago.

 According to the Oxford English Dictionary, ‘Islamophobia’ means “Intense dislike or fear of Islam, esp. as a political force; hostility or prejudice towards Muslims”.
 The Berkeley University Islamophobia Research & Documentation Project suggests the working definition:

 “Islamophobia is a contrived fear or prejudice fomented by the existing Eurocentric and Orientalist global power structure.
 It aims at a perceived or real Muslim threat through the maintenance and extension of existing disparities in economic, political, social and cultural relations, while rationalising the necessity to deploy violence as a tool to achieve ‘civilisational rehab’ of the target communities (Muslim or otherwise).
 Islamophobia reintroduces and reaffirms a global racial structure through which resource distribution disparities are maintained and extended”.

 So, the accusation made against Boris Johnson is that he is harbouring an intense dislike or fear of Islam and Muslims, all of which fomented by the existing Eurocentric and Orientalist global power structure which, in many respects, he supposedly typifies.

 Problems with the term ‘Islamophobia’

-As I have written at length before, points that Robin Richardson of the Runnymede Trust has also made, the problems associated with using the term Islamophobia are profound.
+As I have written before, points that Robin Richardson of the Runnymede Trust has also made, the problems associated with using the term Islamophobia are profound.
 Some of the problems concern the focal ring implicit in the concept of phobia.
 Others concern the overtures to the term Islam: